-The regulations of the Dutch Central Bank on solvency supervision require-in broad terms-that a bank maintains own funds in an amount equal to at least 8% of its risk-weighted assets and operations.
-These regulations also impose limitations on the aggregate amount of claims (including extensions of credit) a bank may have against one debtor or a group of related debtors.
-Since the implementation of the FMSA, the regulations have become more sophisticated, being derived from the new capital measurement guidelines of Basel II as described under "Basel standards" above and as laid down in EU directives described above under "European Union standards".
+The regulations of the DNB on solvency supervision have required - in broad terms - that a bank maintained own funds in an amount equal to at least 8% of its risk-weighted assets and operations.
+These regulations also imposed limitations on the aggregate amount of claims (including extensions of credit) a bank might have against one debtor or a group of related debtors.

+Since the implementation of the FSA, the regulations have become more sophisticated, being derived from the capital measurement guidelines of Basel II as described under "Basel standards" above and as laid down in EU directives described above under "European Union Standards".
+The solvency rules included in the FSA have been amended (and partly revoked) as per 1 January 2014 to implement the EU CRD 4 package as described above under "European Union Standards", and banks will be subject to the solvency rules of the CRD 4 package in 2014.